blindcoco/srpgstudio/Skills/Distance Damage Modifiers/$readme.txt

     - This can be equipped on weapons (making bows that have 2-3 range, but deal less damage at 3 range, for example).
     - You can equip multiple distance-modifiers at once, so it's possible to make a character who takes more damage at melee range, but deals more damage at a distance, for example.
     - You can make a single skill that describes multiple modifiers that are spread in multiple skills, but check the Hide on the Menu box to avoid clutter.
+    - You may add a requiresSkill parameter to the custom data to require a custom skill keyword to apply bonuses.
+Allowing you to make a unit who takes extra damage at melee range with bows equipped, for instance.
+            --- You would need to add a custom skill to all bows in this case.

 History
 1.0 - August 7th 2021
     - Initial version

+1.1 - April 3rd 2023
+    - Added requiresSkill optional parameter